entelect/angular-baboon/Baboon.Angular.App/README.md

 TODO

-scaffolding - how are the backend api calls happening?
+Q scaffolding - how are the backend api calls happening?

 ## 8. <a name="Contributors"></a>Contributors